Killing (Super)Algebras Associated to Connections on Spinors: Filtered subdeformations of the Poincar e superalgebra

-Having established that Killing (super)algebras are filtered subdeformations of some flat model (super)algebra, let us now consider such deformations from a homological point of view.
-Throughout, let \((V,\eta)\) be an inner product space and let \(S\) be a (possibly \(N\)-extended) spinor module of \(\Spin(V)\).
-For ease of exposition, we now specialise to the case of a symmetric squaring map \(\kappa:\Odot^2 S \to V\), whence we work with \emph{super}algebras; the skew-symmetric case is entirely analogous.
-Eventually, we will further specialise to Lorentzian signature, hence Poincaré superalgebras, and make some further assumptions on the squaring map and the graded subalgebras we work with in order to take advantage of some technical simplifications offered by the Homogeneity Theorem (Theorem~\ref{thm:homogeneity}).
-We will comment on how dependent our results are on these assumptions when we make them.
-We will make extensive use of the background material on spencer cohomology and filtered deformations presented in \S\ref{sec:spencer-thy}.
+Theorem~\ref{thm:killing-algebra-filtered} establishes that any Killing (super)algebra is a filtered deformation of a graded subalgebra of a flat model (super)algebra $\fs$ (see Definition~\ref{def:flat-model-alg}).
+Let us now consider such deformations from a homological point of view.
+Throughout, let $(V,\eta)$ be an inner product space and let $S$ be a (possibly $N$-extended) spinor module of $\Spin(V)$.
+For ease of exposition, we now specialise to the case of a symmetric Dirac current $\kappa\colon \Odot^2 S \to V$, whence we work with \emph{super}algebras; the skew-symmetric case is entirely analogous.
+Eventually, we will further specialise to Lorentzian signature, hence Poincar\'e superalgebras, and make some further assumptions on the Dirac current and the graded subalgebras we work with in order to take advantage of some technical simplifications offered by the homogeneity theorem (see Theorem~\ref{thm:homogeneity}).
+We comment on how dependent our results are on these assumptions in Remark~\ref{rem:relaxing-homogeneity-assumption}.
+We will make extensive use of the background material on Spencer cohomology and filtered deformations presented in Section~\ref{sec:spencer-thy}.